Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Conclusion

 \section{Conclusion}

 In this work, we proposed an efficient framework for online conformal inference with \emph{retrospective adjustment}, designed to achieve faster adaptation for evolving data distributions over time.
-By leveraging regression approaches that admit closed-form leave-one-out formula, particularly kernel ridge regression (KRR), we developed a computationally tractable procedure that updates all calibration residuals and predictions retrospectively, rather than incrementally appending new ones.
-Extensive numerical experiments on both synthetic and real-world data demonstrated that our approach yields faster coverage recovery and tighter prediction intervals than conventional ACI-based methods in online learning setups with distribution shifts.
+By leveraging regression approaches with closed-form leave-one-out (LOO) formula, particularly kernel ridge regression (KRR), we developed a computationally tractable procedure that updates all calibration residuals and predictions retrospectively, rather than incrementally appending new ones.
+Extensive numerical experiments on both synthetic and real-world data demonstrated that our approach yields faster coverage recovery and tighter prediction intervals than conventional ACI-based methods in online learning with distribution shifts.
+In addition, the proposed method maintains competitive predictive interval widths during stable periods, incurring little to no additional cost in statistical efficiency.
+This indicates that the improved adaptivity is achieved without sacrificing performance for stable data streams.

+Despite its advantages, the proposed method has several limitations that merit discussion.
+First, although the proposed method reduces the complexity of retrospective adjustment from $O(n_t^4)$ to $O(n_t^2)$ per step, it remains more computationally demanding than standard online learning algorithms with $O(n_t)$ or constant-time updates.
+In particular, for high-frequency data streams or large window sizes, the quadratic complexity may still pose a computational bottleneck.
+As our goal is to achieve improved statistical calibration through retrospective adjustment in a computationally tractable manner rather than to compete with lightweight streaming models in terms of raw throughput, the proposed approach is particularly suitable for applications where statistical reliability and adaptive calibration are prioritized over minimal computational cost.
+Second, the proposed approach incurs an $O(n_t^2)$ memory cost due to the need to store and update the inverse kernel matrix (or its factorized form).
+This may become a bottleneck in applications requiring large window sizes, particularly for long-memory processes.